avinashbarnwal/avinashbarnwal.github.io/_posts/recession_usa.md

 Inflation has increased 40 year high with 7.5% but supply chain disruption could be reason also.

 ## Pressure appeared to have peaked
-Retail sales, retail inventories, labor participation looks good.
+Retail sales, retail inventories and labor participation looks good.

 ## How the War Drives Up Recession Risk
 Impact could be through three transmission channels.